day8/re-frame/docs/Performance-Problems.md

 ## Eek!
 Performance Problems

-## 1. Could It Be The `debug` Interceptor
+## 1. Is It The `debug` Interceptor?

-First, an easy problem to fix.
+This first one is something of a non-problem.

 Are you are using the `re-frame.core/debug` Interceptor?
 You should be, it's useful. __But__ you do need to be aware of its possible performance implications.

 `debug` reports what's changed after an event handler has run by using `clojure.data/diff` to do deep, CPU intensive diff on `app-db`.